fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 Sorting by field name is the natural thing for the programmer from a type-system usability perspective.

 However it does have some downsides.
 For example, when using anonymous record data for rows in tabular data the fields will not imply a column ordering.

+#### Alternative: Various alternatives aroud copy-and-update

+Copy-and-update could be design differently:
+* In the design, F# records _can_ be used as the starting expression for copy-and-update.
+* Other object types could also be allowed, but what properties would be used as the starting selection?
+Better to require `{| x.Name, x.Foo |}` explicitly.
+* Other whacky alternatives are possible, e.g. `{|  x.Foo* with A = 1 |}`
+* `{| x |}` without any `with` bindings is not allowed.
+In theory it could be allowed.
+* `{| x |} : SomeOtherAnonymousRecordType` is not allowed, but in theory could be, where the fields to be selected out are determined by `SomeOtherAnonymousRecordType`

+#### Alternative: implicit conversion

+It would be possible to imagine an implicit conversion being applied whenever a value of one anonymous record type is used with a known type of another anonymous record type.
+This is not done as this kind of implicit conversion is rarely used in the F# design.

+Equally, such a conversion could either
+1. be in a special function, e.g. `conv x` that "knows" about a whole range of conversions
+2. be applied at member application (i.e. in places where such conversions are already applied today

 #### Alternative: Use a dynamic representation